-Limiting, restrictive, negative or even false beliefs.
-In fact; what was listed just then is all essentially similar and prevents us from really being ourselves.
-These doubts are like an iron chains that can sometimes be a (very) heavy burden to deal with on a daily basis!
-These thoughts can be likened to the fact of believing in the existence of someone or something, in other words, you believe that something is your reality, you get used to it and you no longer doubt its existence, so you live by it, for it and with it.
+They are essentially doubts that act like iron chains.
+Yes, that's right, they are often very heavy burdens to deal with on a daily basis!
+They can be likened to the fact of believing in the existence of someone or something, in other words, you believe that something is your reality, you get used to it, and, you no longer doubt its existence, so you live by it, for it and with it.

 For example: When I was little, everyone said that I was shy.
 Today, every public speech that I make throws me into a state of stress and makes me feel shy (since it's in my reality).

 Why do these beliefs hold us back?

 Whether they are positive or negative, they influence our life, our character etc… simply because our behaviors are a reflection of what we think they are!
 Therapists call this the self-fulfillment of prophecies.
 It is a vicious circle because our behavior will adapt to our beliefs so that they correspond to each other and obviously our brain will select (only) the information it is able to confirm, meaning it is a cognitive bias.

 Usually, they come from our childhoods.
 Above I told you that they were a habit for you.
 Well, by dint of repeating certain things, phrases, and patterns, they become anchored in you, in your mind and by the force of cognitive bias, of self-realization, you will believe in them again and again… So, it has become YOUR REALITY.
 They come from your education, society, culture, family circle etc…